Configure runners for internal APIs

 4. Continue configuring your monitor.

-5. Click Create Monitor.
+5. Click Create Monitor or Update Monitor.

 Check your internal API monitor